gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 _**Deprecated**.
 Use `system_info('server_last_tick_times')` instead._

 Returns a 100-long array of recent tick times, in milliseconds.
-First item on the list is the most recent tick If called outside of the main tick (either throgh scheduled tasks, or async execution), then the first item on the list may refer to the previous tick performance.
+First item on the list is the most recent tick If called outside of the main tick (either through scheduled tasks, or async execution), then the first item on the list may refer to the previous tick performance.
 In this case the last entry (tick 100) would refer to the most current tick.
 For all intent and purpose, `last_tick_times():0` should be used as last tick execution time, but individual tick times may vary greatly, and these need to be taken with the little grain of